Calvin-L/pppl/README.md

         execute the side-effects of that block
 ```

-In principle execution can be parallelized, but the current implementation is
+The current implementation is single-threaded.
+To achieve true parallelism,
-single-threaded.
+run multiple copies of `ppppl run` at once (see commands below).

 #### Data Parallelism